We all start somewhere…

 I quit in 2004 and was still only bringing in $28k a year.
 The company went under the following year.

 I graduated from Franklin University in 2007 with an 18 month old and a 12 day old.
 I was the first in my family to graduate college.
 I earned two Bachelors Degrees in Marketing & Business Administration with a PR focus.

-have four kids and will celebrate 20 years of marriage in October of 2020.
-We have built multiple six figure businesses including a marketing agency, an apparel company, a subscription box and a house cleaning service while traveling the country and homeschooling our four kiddos.
+we have had four children and will celebrate 22 years of marriage in October of 2022.
+Krista has built multiple six figure businesses including a marketing agency, an apparel company, a subscription box and a house cleaning service while traveling the country and homeschooling our four kiddos.